jhund/rails-recipes/pages/how_to_change_objects.md

   <h2>How to change objects</h2>
 </div>

+This recipe helps you find the best approach for mutating object state in a Rails app.
+It covers the whole pipeline from ActiveRecord views, through controller and the model.

 Rails has some awesome magic that allows us to build apps very quickly.
 The Rails Way is very useful during the initial stages of development, and for simple use cases.
 However for more complex scenarios, I prefer to use Object Oriented best practices like Service Objects.

-The flow chart below helps you choose the best approach in a given situation by looking at two criteria:
+The flow chart below helps you choose the best approach for mutating object state by looking at two criteria:

 > * How many objects will you change?